 One of the main objectives of the Biological Stain Commission is to ensure the quality of dyes through independent testing to meet appropriate chemical and performance criteria.This objective is met by:

 - Analysis in the Commission’s laboratory of dye content and composition of samples submitted by dye manufacturers or vendors.

 - Testing performance of dye samples in standardized procedures known to be discerning tests of the staining quality of the dye.

-- Conducting and supporting continuous research on biological dyes and histochemical techniques requiring them.
+- Conducting and supporting research on biological stains and histochemical techniques.

 Most major vendors of biological stains sell Biological Stain Commission certified dyes – look for BIOLOGICAL STAIN COMMISSION CERTIFIED or CERTIFIED entries in their catalogues.

 BE SURE THAT YOUR BOTTLES OF DYE POWDERS SHOW THIS LABEL: